codefellows/seattle-ops-301d8/class-07/lab/README.md

 1. First you will need a fresh pfSense VM, free from configuration settings from previous labs.
 You can reset an existing instance to factory settings (Diagnostics / Factory Defaults), revert to a baseline snapshot, import a fresh instance from a baseline OVA backup, or by installing pfSense on a new VM.
 However you achieve this, it is important to start from a clean baseline to avoid complications.

-    On the pfSense VM, configure the WAN network interface to NAT Network and the LAN interface to Internal Network.
+    On the pfSense VM, configure the WAN network adapter to NAT Network and the LAN adapter to Internal Network.

 2. Second you will need to create a new Ubuntu Server VM behind pfSense.
 This VM will host NGINX and be a webserver.